andreugordillovazquez/tex/README.md

 4. Preview your rendered equation
 5. Click "Add to Canvas" to insert the image into your design

-## File Structure
+## File structure

-- `src/App.tsx`: Main component that provides the UI and handles the logic for converting quotes
+- `src/App.tsx` — Main component that provides the UI and handles the rendering logic
-- `src/App.css`: Styles for the plugin interface
+- `src/App.css` — Styles for the plugin interface
-- `src/ColorInput.tsx`: Component for color input functionality
+- `src/ColorInput.tsx` — Component for color input functionality
-- `src/main.tsx`: Entry point for the plugin
+- `src/main.tsx` — Entry point for the plugin
-- `public/`: Contains static assets and images
+- `public/` — Contains static assets and images
-- `dist/`: Contains the built plugin files
+- `dist/` — Contains the built plugin files

 ## Development